doannc2212/nestjs-starter/readme.md

    bun install
    ```

-3. Configure environment variables by copying `.env.example` to `.env` and updating the values as needed.
+3. Configure environment variables by copying `.dev.env` to `.env` and updating the values as needed.

 ### Running the Application